 I am grateful for my mom insisting that I persevere when I was ready to throw in the towel.
 She has been a great source of advice – my brother Ezra and I still hope that she will someday be able to monetize her God-given talent for listening and giving advice so that she can afford to support her expensive book and cappuccino habit.
 She is a trained artist and social worker, a born perfectionist who realizes that life is not perfect.
 She is a compassionate care-giver — now for elderly Holocaust survivors in the Bay Area, twenty-seven years ago when my father was dying of cancer.

 My mother deserves accolades and awards, but often gets by with a thank you.
-She is proud of her two children, a proud and active Bubbe that my children adore.
-She insists that I write her name with two “m”s.
+She is proud of her two children, a proud and active Bubbe that my child

 I hope that I make the time to put down on paper the enormous contribution that she has made to the world via her giant network of friends and family, organizations and communities, artists and musicians, across the United States, Canada, Europe, and Israel.